meamy/tietze/examples/implicit_abgroups/README.md

-# Implicit Abelian Groups in Lafont
+# Implicit Abelian Groups in Tietze

 TODO: describe the example.